 Before we get to that, let's see how the current cost of backlinks compares to that in previous years.
-You'll probably be surprised to hear that it's not so different.
+Surprisingly, it's not so different—and may even be somewhat lower:

 There are two important things to take away from this: